Hieromon/AutoConnect/mkdocs/index.md

 <i class="fa fa-download"></i> <strong>Additional library (Optional)</strong>

 By adding the [ArduinoJson](https://github.com/bblanchon/ArduinoJson) library, AutoConnect will be able to handle the [**custom Web pages**](acintro.md) described with JSON.
-With AutoConnect v0.9.7 you can insert user-owned screens that can consist of representative HTML elements as styled TEXT, INPUT, BUTTON, CHECKBOX, SELECT, SUBMIT and invoke them from the AutoConnect menu.
+With AutoConnect v0.9.7 you can insert user-owned web pages that can consist of representative HTML elements as styled TEXT, INPUT, BUTTON, CHECKBOX, SELECT, SUBMIT and invoke them from the AutoConnect menu.
 These HTML elements can be added by sketches using the AutoConnect API.
 Further it possible importing the custom Web pages declarations described with JSON which stored in PROGMEM, SPIFFS, or SD.
 [ArduinoJson version 5](https://arduinojson.org/v5/doc/) is required to use this feature.[^2]
 [^2]:Using the AutoConnect API natively allows you to sketch custom Web pages without JSON.

 !!! info "AutoConnect supports ArduinoJson version 5 only"
-    And ArduinoJson version 6 is still in beta.
-The Arduino Library Manager installs the ArduinoJson version 6 by default.
+    ArduinoJson version 6 is still in beta, but Arduino Library Manager installs the ArduinoJson version 6 by default.
 Open the Arduino Library Manager and make sure that ArduinoJson version 5 is installed.

 ### Install the AutoConnect